chaos-app/chaos-releases/README.md

 # Chaos

 Chaos is a bookmarking web app and desktop app (macOS only at the moment).
-This repository hosts releases of the desktop app and also tracks bugs and feature request issues.
+This repository hosts releases of the desktop app.

 ## Download